Guilderm/SnowballPlanner/Documents/Product Requirements Document (PRD).md

 ### 4.2.
 Jobs-to-be-Done (JTBD)

 #### 4.2.1.
 Functional Jobs
- - Prioritize which debt to pay off first.
+ - Identify the most beneficial debt repayment strategy.
  - Minimize the total interest paid across all debts.
  - Estimate the timeline for becoming completely debt-free.

 #### 4.2.2.
 Emotional Jobs

-- Reduce stress and anxiety associated with managing multiple debts.
-- Feel empowered and in control of financial future.
+- Be empowered and in control of financial future.
 - Gain peace of mind by having a clear path to becoming debt-free.
+- Reduce stress and anxiety by providing practical guidance on managing multiple debts.

 #### 4.2.3.
 Social Jobs

-- Maintain a positive financial image among peers and loved ones.
+- Enhance financial reputation among peers and loved ones.
-- Support and influence loved ones in their own financial journeys.
+- Serve as a financial role model influencing financial behaviors.

 ### 4.3.
 User Pains

-- Difficulty managing multiple high-interest loans and credit card debts.
-- Lack of tools to effectively prioritize payments and manage cash flow.
+- Lack of clarity and confidence in devising an effective debt repayment strategy.
-- Overwhelm and stress related to financial instability and debt management.
+- Persistent anxiety and stress due to the uncertainty of managing multiple debts.

 ### 4.4.
 User Gains

+- Gain control over finances with clear, actionable repayment plans.
+- Integrates with budgeting tools like YNAB for a seamless data entry.
 - Achieving financial independence by becoming debt-free within a reasonable time frame.
-- Gaining a sense of control over finances with clear, actionable repayment plans.
-- Using a user-friendly tool that integrates seamlessly with existing budgeting tools like YNAB.

 ---

 ## 5. Personas

-> **Note:** At a later stage, we will create a user persona in [Figma](https://www.figma.com/community/search?resource_type=files&sort_by=relevancy&query=user+persona).
+> **Note:** At a later stage, we will create a user persona in [Figma Template](https://www.figma.com/community/search?resource_type=files&sort_by=relevancy&query=user+persona).

 ### 5.1.
 Taylor, The Debt-Strapped Professional

 - **Age:** Millennial (Gen Y)
 - **Occupation:** Mid-Level Manager in IT
 - **Economic Status:** Upper Middle Class